McNexor/APRG-GameOfLife/README.md

 - Create a test input file as described above.
 - Run the program and compare the results against expected outcomes.

+### OR

+- Use one of the files in inputFiles
+- Compare the result with the corresponding reference Files in referenceFiles